microsoft/terminal/doc/user-docs/index.md

 ## Multiple Tabs

-Additional shells can be started by hitting the `+` button from the top bar -- a new instance of the default shell is displayed (default shortcut `Ctrl+Shift+1`).
+Additional shells can be started by hitting the `+` button from the tab bar -- a new instance of the default shell is displayed (default shortcut `Ctrl+Shift+1`).

 ## Running a Different Shell